TheorieMPQ/cluster-guide/IRENE_guide.md

 3) do step 7) above.
 (No need to transfer the `julia-1.6.2` folder again, just the `.julia` matters here.)
 4) On IRENE, have fun with `julia-1.6.2/bin/julia`!

-### Using packages that calls `python`
+### Using packages that call `python`
-The above procedure works for packages that are purely in Julia, but not for those that requires `PyCall` or `Conda`.
+The above procedure works for packages that are purely in Julia, but not for those that require `PyCall` or `Conda`.
 To properly install `PyCall` and `Conda` on IRENE, we need to first install anaconda python, create a conda environment for Julia and then tell Julia where to find them.
 This can be achieved by the following steps.
 1) on th-top, `export JULIA_DEPOT_PATH="/home/YOUR-USERNAME-ON-TH-TOP/temp/.julia"`
-2) Lauch the julia that you downloaded earlier `julia-1.6.2/bin/julia`, `]add PyCall Conda` as well as other packages that depends on them.
+2) Lauch the julia that you downloaded earlier `julia-1.6.2/bin/julia`, `]add PyCall Conda` as well as other packages that depend on them.
 3) exit Julia and download Anaconda for Linux 64 bit on th-top.
 In this example we use `wget https://repo.anaconda.com/archive/Anaconda3-2021.05-Linux-x86_64.sh`.
 4) transfer the downloaded installer to IRENE with `rsync -rvazh Anaconda3-2021.05-Linux-x86_64.sh USERNAME@irene-amd-fr.ccc.cea.fr:/ccc/cont003/home/unipdide/USERNAME/`
 5) do step 7 above, i.e. compress and transfer the temporary `.julia` directory to IRENE and extract over there.